oksome/Intercom/README.md

 Intercom
 --------

 A daemon and it's minions used for managing you Home.
-They communicate using ZeroMQ and are built in Python.
+They communicate using ZeroMQ and are built in Python 3.